mmikkel/CacheFlag-Craft3/README.md

 Craft 3.5 (due to release in August 2020) has a new template caching system with [a tag-based cache invalidation strategy](https://github.com/craftcms/cms/issues/1507#issuecomment-633147835).
 This should solve the performance issues that Cache Flag was initially designed to circumvent.

-**If you're only using Cache Flag to avoid performance issues with the native `{% cache %}` tag, you probably don't need it on Craft 3.5.0 or later :)**
+**If you're only using Cache Flag to avoid performance issues with the native `{% cache %}` tag, you probably don't need it after upgrading to Craft 3.5.0 or later :)**

 That said, Cache Flag is fully compatible with Craft 3.5 and is still a valid alternative to the native `{% cache %}` tag, e.g. for automatic bulk cache invalidation or completely "cold" template caches.